LAST UPDATED: January 7, 2021

 Contractual Necessity in respect of posting reviews, comments and other submitted content.

 Legitimate Interests in respect monitoring the content of Children who are under 13 to remove any Personal Data – we consider this practice to be in the interests of the Children themselves, their parents, and ourselves.

 What happens when you do not provide necessary Personal Data or you withdraw consent?
 Where we need to process a Child’s Personal Data either to comply with law, or to perform the terms of a contract we have with them and they fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into.
 Similarly, if we rely on Consent to process Children’s Personal Data, they or their parent may withdraw that Consent, but if this happens, we may not be able to provide certain services or features.

 International transfers.
 We are headquartered in the United States.
-The Personal Data information that we collect from and about Children will be stored and processed in the United States and may be stored and processed in other countries outside of Europe.
-However, it is our policy to ensure that adequate contractual or other safeguards are applied to Personal Data transferred outside of the European Union where required by European data protection law.
+The Personal Data that we collect from and about Children will be stored and processed in the United States and may be stored and processed in other countries outside of the EEA+.
+However, it is our policy to ensure that adequate contractual or other safeguards are applied to Personal Data transferred outside of the EEA+ where required by the GDPR.
 If you have questions about the safeguards applied to Children’s Personal Data, you may contact us at [email protected].

 - Data Security – VI.
 Important Disclosures, Practices and Contact Information

 - Retention – V. How Long We Keep Your Personal Information